chiradeep/dyndb-mutex/README.md

-# lambda-mutex
+# dyndb-mutex
 A mutex implementation  leveraging [AWS DynamoDB](https://aws.amazon.com/dynamodb/) Although this was built for use in  [AWS Lambda](https://aws.amazon.com/lambda), note that you can use this mutex implementation in any context - even outside AWS.

 # Usage
-Let's say you want to ensure that only 1 python function can access a resource (for example an instance i-8abd82c31) at a time
+Let's say you want to ensure that only 1 python function can access a resource (for example an AWS instance `i-8abd82c31`) at a time

 ```
    from dyndbmutex.dyndbmutex import DynamoDbMutex